ylogx/configparser2/README.rst

 A few words about Unicode
 -------------------------

-``configparser`` comes from Python 3 and as such it works well with Unicode.
+``configparser2`` comes from Python 3 and as such it works well with Unicode.
 The library is generally cleaned up in terms of internal data storage and reading/writing files.
 There are a couple of incompatibilities with the old ``ConfigParser`` due to that.
 However, the work required to migrate is well